 Gradual Emergence of “Four Cuisines” from Eastern Zhou to Qin (770 - 207BC)

-During the Spring and Autumn Period (770 - 476 BC) and Warring States Period (475 - 221 BC) in Eastern Zhou Dynasty, along with the integration of various nationalities, the food gradually formed the north and south style.
+During the Spring and Autumn Period (770 - 476 BC) and Warring States Period (475 - 221 BC) in Eastern Zhou Dynasty, along with the integration of various nationalities, the food gradually developed in the north and south style.

-In the north, Qi State in present Shandong Province has a long food history and advanced cooking techniques, which promoted the appearance of Shandong Cuisine
+In the north, Qi State, the present Shandong Province has a long food history and advanced cooking techniques, which promoted the appearance of Shandong Cuisine

 , China’s earliest local cuisine.